Data Science & Scientific Computing (DSSC) at ISTA comprises the most interdisciplinary track in the PhD program.

 Explore our alumni stories!

-Get to know Alexander Kolesnikov and how our Graduate School shaped its successful career!
+Get to know Alexander Kolesnikov and how our Graduate School shaped a successful career!

 Featured Project: